 Ultherapy acts directly on the SMAS layer, providing more profound and lasting results than Thermage, although the treatment may be slightly uncomfortable.
 It is ideal for those with sagging facial features or noticeable relaxation of the jawline.

-Specifications Prices in Seoul (Korean won) Estimated conversion to Taiwanese dollars Prices in Taiwan (Taiwanese dollars)
+Specifications Prices in Seoul (Korean won) Approximate conversion to Taiwanese dollars Prices in Taiwan (Taiwanese dollars)

 Full face treatment (200 points) 200,000 to 300,000 Approximately 5,000 to 7,500 Approximately 12,000 to 20,000